 - weight loss

-Cholesterol is a waxy substance that is present in every cell in the body.
+Cholesterol is a waxy substance present in every cell in the body.
 The body uses cholesterol to make hormones as well as bile acids to help digest fat.

-When too much cholesterol builds up in the arteries, it can cause problems, such as heart disease.
+When too much cholesterol builds up in the arteries, it can cause a range of problems, such as heart disease.

 Cholesterol travels through the blood by attaching itself to a protein.
 This bundle of cholesterol and protein is called a lipoprotein.

-- High-density lipoprotein (HDL): HDL is so-called because there is a high cholesterol to protein ratio.
+HDL is so-called because there is a high cholesterol-to-protein ratio.
 It is also known as “good” cholesterol because it helps the body get rid of cholesterol from the blood.

-- Low-density lipoprotein (LDL): LDL features a low cholesterol to protein ratio.
+LDL features a low cholesterol-to-protein ratio.
 It is also known as “bad” cholesterol.
 Higher LDL rates indicate a higher risk of heart disease.

-Although dietary causes (in those predisposed to it) may cause a buildup of bad cholesterol in the blood, it may also arise from some medical conditions, including thyroid disorders.
+Certain dietary choices may increase the level of LDL cholesterol in the blood.
+However, high LDL cholesterol may also arise from some medical conditions, including thyroid disorders.

 Can an underactive thyroid cause high cholesterol?

-Thyroid hormones, especially T3, play an essential role in helping the liver process and remove any excess cholesterol from the body.
+Thyroid hormones, primarily T3, play an essential role in helping the liver process and remove excess cholesterol from the body.

-When the body does not produce enough thyroid hormones, the liver cannot process as much cholesterol as it should.
-An underactive thyroid means that the body removes less “bad” cholesterol from the blood than it should, which often leads to high levels of “bad” and total cholesterol.
+When the body does not produce enough thyroid hormones, the liver cannot process as much cholesterol as usual.
+An underactive thyroid means that the body removes less LDL cholesterol from the blood.
+This can lead to high levels of LDL and total cholesterol.